Pulsed Optical Injection Steering in Multistable Semiconductor Laser Arrays under Correlated Noise: Results

-It is clear that the in-phase equilibrium points persist when noise is included, but their output powers differ due to the imperfect synchronization.
+It is clear that the in-phase equilibrium points persist when noise is included, but their output powers differ due to the imperfect synchronization from the relatively high noise amplitudes.
 Furthermore, gaps form between the equilibrium branches due to the noise where the top equilibrium points destabilize for a small range of coupling strengths as we can see in Fig.~\ref{fig:noise_stability_manifold}(b) where the branches start to drop around 22 and 28 ns$^{-1}$.
-The power of injection steering is further highlighted when the stationary distributions are computed without any injection pulses as shown in Fig.~\ref{fig:noise_stability_manifold}(c).
-The stationary distribution appears to switch between in-phase and out-of phase as the coupling strength is increased and even when the points are near the true equilibrium, oscillations are still present in the signals.
-Whereas in Fig.~\ref{fig:noise_stability_manifold}(b) the maximum intensity solution can be chosen for nearly every coupling strength in this range and the standard deviation is significantly lower.
-Note that the colors in Fig.~\ref{fig:noise_stability_manifold}(b) and (c) represent different quantities.
-When injection is present the color represents that average distance from the target equilibrium power and when injection is disabled the color indicates the steady state mean power.
+The power of injection steering is further highlighted when the stationary distributions are computed without any injection pulses as shown in Fig.~\ref{fig:noise_stability_manifold}(d).
+The stationary distribution appears to switch between in-phase (blue) and out-of phase (red) as the coupling strength is increased and even when the points are near the true equilibrium, oscillations are still present in the signals.
+Whereas in Fig.~\ref{fig:noise_stability_manifold}(b), the maximum intensity solution can be chosen for nearly every coupling strength in this range and the standard deviation is significantly lower.
+The percent differences are shown on the same plot in Fig.~\ref{fig:noise_stability_manifold}(c) with and without injection.
+We quantify a successful injection steering case as a percent difference of less than 5\%, which is indicated by the green box on Fig.~\ref{fig:noise_stability_manifold}(c).
+It is clear that significantly more points are inside of the green region when injection steering is enabled compared to without injection.